kagisearch/bangs/README.md

 - If the bang you wish to add does not fit the above criteria, you can still create a custom bang on your own Kagi account for your own use!
   See our [documentation](https://help.kagi.com/kagi/features/bangs.html#custom-bangs) for details.

+- Any modifications to bangs should be made to `/data/bangs.json`. `/data/kagi_bangs.json` provides bangs internal to Kagi itself (i.e., image search, search in a specific region)

 ## Bang Format

 ```jsonc